ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 When implementing a cognitive solution, we may want to apply the [design thinking approach](dt.md) to develop innovative business impact application.

 ## Hands on lab - Step by step
-So now let start doing your own conversation!.
+So now let start doing your own *IT Support* conversation!.
 ### Task 1 - Create Conversation Service
  Using your bluemix account, add a Watson Conversation Service.
 Select Catalog > Services > Watson.
 ![Bluemix Watson Services](bmx-watson-serv.png)